davidbau/seedrandom/README.md

 ```

 Besides alea, there are several other faster PRNGs available.
+Note that none of these fast PRNGs provide autoseeding: you
+need to provide your own seed (or use the default autoseeded
+seedrandom to make a seed).

 |PRNG name  | Time vs native | Period      | Author               |
 |-----------|----------------|-------------|----------------------|